JiangXL/BIO-BioInfo-2018/final/Review.md

-# The interaction of selection and linkage
+# The interaction of selection and linkage: Heterotic Model

-R.C.
-LEWONTIN, 1963

-> In two-loci model, linkage might have profound effects on the courese of natural selection and, _pari passu_, natural selection may have major effectors of the distribution of coupling and repulsion linkage in a population.

-如何解决多基因问题(多体)
+> 如何解决多基因问题(多体)
 > It may be mulit object problem in force filed of Earth
 > what is the define of loci.

-## Introduction
+> How about the mathmatics ability of biology in the past?
+> I chose the toptic, because I am learing the mathmatial statistical.

+In 1960s, we known well how selection of single loci contribute to the genetic change in a population.
+The study of multiple-gene was just at start point.
+Most of the mulitple-gene formation are simply extensions of single loci models, which ignore the problem of linkage.
+Then, there were a few of papers which invstigated for more or less special cases of selection.
+The results of these inverstigations werw sufficient to show that even for two loci linkage might have profound effects on the natural selection.
+Natural selection may major effect on distribution of coupling and repulsion linkage in a population.

-The  two-locus model of Lewontin and Kojima:
+Here are the two-locus model from Lewontin and Kojima:
 1. If the fitnesses are additive between loci, linkage does not effect the final equilibrium state of the population.
 2. If linkage is tighter than the value demanded by the magnitude of the epistasis